-Halle Tecco is the Founder, President, & Chief Women's Health Officer of Natalist and a proud IVF mama.
+Halle Tecco is the Founder & Chief Women's Health Officer of Natalist and a proud IVF mama.
 Previously she was the founder of early-stage digital health venture fund Rock Health and an Adjunct Professor at Columbia Business School.
 Halle started her career working in finance and business development roles at Intel and Apple.
 She is currently an advisor to the Harvard Medical School Department of Biomedical Informatics and is a Board Director at the International African American Museum.

 Halle has appeared in The New York Times, The Wall Street Journal, and CNBC.
 She was named as one of Goldman Sach’s Most Intriguing Entrepreneurs and listed on the Forbes 30 under 30.
 She received her MBA from Harvard Business School and her MPH from Johns Hopkins University with a concentration in Women's and Reproductive Health.

 How did your experience with fertility inspire you to help start Natalist?